 Alt text 101 for Bluesky

 Hi!
 You may be here because I or someone else sent you this link in response to a conversation about alt text on Bluesky.
 Welcome!
-This is a short article about alt text, its importance, and how to write it for social media!
+Here's some basic info about alt text, its importance, and how to write it for social media!

 What is alt text?